For a hands-on learning experience to develop LLM applications, join our LLM Bootcamp today.

 Most Americans don’t comprehend everything that goes into their credit score makeup, and according to a Yale Journal of Law and Technology article, “traditional, automated credit scoring tools raise longstanding concerns of accuracy and fairness.”
 With the advent of big data ethics, alternative ways of credit scoring are rising—but with their own share of ethical concerns.

-The growth mindset of “all data is credit data” attempts to benefit underserved consumers, by using algorithms to detect patterns in behavior.
-Unfortunately, “all data is credit data” pulls data points from consumers’ behavior online and offline.
 The problem with this is no one knows exactly how they are being scored, just that any data points are fair game.
 This poses the risk of being given an unfair credit score, with little foundation to stand on when it comes to disputing inaccurate scoring data.

-The lack of transparency makes people wonder how objective credit scoring really is: will I be judged based on my social media presence, friends, church attendance, ethnicity, or sex?
 Chances are, you already are.
 As for big data ethics, the general public doesn’t like this use of their data.
 Another concern is the accuracy of the data, which can affect major financial decisions and offers in your life, in some instances inaccurate data can severely hinder your ability to move forward financially.

-6. Big data ethics and AI “Beauty Contest”
+6. Big Data Ethics and AI “Beauty Contest”

 women faces